Frequently Asked Questions

 What do we do?

-We want to see exponential growth of multigenerational church men, woman and children as the continually reformed body of Christ upholding the truth of the gospel, and consequently influencing the society (Matthew 16:16-18; Matthew 5:13-16).
+We want to see exponential growth of multigenerational men, woman and children as the continually reformed body of Christ upholding the truth of the gospel, and consequently influencing the society (Matthew 16:16-18; Matthew 5:13-16).

 What does BYC mean?